- Rock the Casbah (2013) Sept 17

-The rich texture and history of Arab life and culture has become lost to us behind the screaming headlines of geopolitics and the 24-hour news cycle.
-That’s why I’m so excited to welcome back curator Lina Matta, who returns from Dubai for the second year to present another series of the best in new Arab cinema.
-The 12 films she’s selected—which include many award-winners and six US premieres—take us behind the fog of misconceptions to reveal a vibrant, changing Arab world, full of drama and surprise.
+The rich texture and history of Arab life and culture have become lost to us amid the screaming headlines, regional turmoil, and 24-hour news cycle.
+That’s why I’m so excited to welcome back curator Lina Matta, who returns from Dubai to present her third annual series of the best in new Arab cinema.
+The 12 films she’s selected—which include many award-winners and a US premiere—take us behind the fog of misconceptions to reveal a vibrant, changing Arab world.

 —JBFC Programming Director Brian Ackerman